lvdengwei13/convert-cmu-annotations-to-coco-annotatios/README.md

 #convert cmu annotations to coco annotations
 cmu annotations are 3D skeleton forms ,we need to convert it into 2D forms.
 #caution!!!
-when git clone the code , make sure your file directories are correct.
+After gitting clone the code , make sure your file directories are correct.